 The 'horizontal' and 'vertical' shapes will not apply to links within combos.

-to 4.
-Values around 1 are suggested for an optimal result.Settings for the navigation controls.
+chart.options(options);path/to/images/[email protected]minZoom to 4.
+Using the default value is suggested for optimal result.Settings for the navigation controls.

 const options = { navigation: { p: 'ne', shown: true, x: 10, y: 15 } };